sheardd/mvinstallationreadme/installationreadme.md

 ------------------------------------------------------------------------------

-This guide is intended to help you install WP Engine's Mercury Environment For Vagrant, and then use this environment to host a website on your machine.
+This guide is intended to help you install WP Engine's Mercury Environment For Vagrant, and then use this environment/machine to host a website on your machine.
 Vagrant uses virtual machine software to essentially create a "second computer" inside of your existing one.
 In simple terms, this allows your computer to simultaneously host and interact with a website without connecting to the internet, negating the need to host an unfinished website online.